spryker/spryker-docs/docs/scos/user/features/202108.0/checkout-feature-overview/order-thresholds-overview.md

 ### Soft minimum threshold
-A *soft minimum* threshold is a minimum threshold that, under the conditions defined by the shop owner, allows a customer to place an order even if its subtotal is below the minimum soft threshold.
+A *soft minimum* threshold is a minimum threshold that, under the conditions defined by the shop owner, lets a customer place an order even if its subtotal is below the minimum soft threshold.

 The following soft minimum thresholds are shipped by default: